 Select whether the screen is to be cleared when the number of columns on the screen is changed from 80 to 132 or vice versa.
+This selection is only visible when the Columns selection is 132.

 Changing columns from/to 80-only forces the screen to clear independent of Width Change Clear.